 Why it matters

-- Charlie Kirk's assassination has intensified the debate on political violence data, highlighting perceived biases in studies on right and left extremism.
+- Charlie Kirk's assassination has intensified the debate over political violence data, highlighting perceived biases in studies on right and left extremism.

 What’s next